tigera-solutions/Instruqt/instruqt-tracks/observability-troubleshooting-workshop/05-application-level-observability/assignment.md

 - L7 Top URLs
 - L7-search (raw HTTP logs)

-Kibana is part of calico cloud, so you don't need to install extra components.
-The dashboard will help you to discover any abnormal behaviour faster and analyze performance bottlenecks of your application-level traffic.
+Kibana is part of Calico Cloud, so you don't need to install extra components.
+The dashboard will help you to discover any abnormal behavior faster and analyze performance bottlenecks of your application-level traffic.

 🏁 Finish
 =========